adcerny/auth0-cert/study-guide.md

 To prevent this, public clients **must** use an asymmetric signing algorithm, **RS256**.
 In this model, Auth0 signs the token with a private key that is kept secret on Auth0's servers.
 The public client then verifies the token's signature using a corresponding public key, which it retrieves from a publicly accessible JWKS (JSON Web Key Set) endpoint provided by the Auth0 tenant at `https://{yourDomain}/.well-known/jwks.json`.
 Because the client only needs the public key for verification, it has no secret to protect.
 Confidential clients, with their ability to protect a secret, are permitted to use either HS256 (symmetric) or the recommended RS256 (asymmetric) algorithm.

-The following table consolidates these critical relationships for memorization.
+The following table consolidates these critical relationships for memorisation.

 | Application Type | Client Type | Can Store Secret? | Recommended Flow |
 | :---- | :---- | :---- | :---- |